pengdlzn/Dissertation/README.md

 This project is for my dissertation.

-I would appreciate it if you could give me any comments.
+I would appreciate it if you gave me any comments.

 Dongliang Peng
 pengdlzn@gmail.com